 Dr. Shelley Ball - Biosphere's founder and president

-Shelley is Biosphere Environmental Education's founder, president, and chief operations officer.
+Shelley is Biosphere Environmental Education's founder and president.
 Creating Biosphere was a 30 year dream in the making for her.
 As a biologist and educator, Shelley has always been passionate about nature and about sharing her love of nature with others.
 She has done this through her work as a university professor - especially through teaching and taking students on field courses around the world - as a photographer, giving audiovisual presentations on nature and the amazing places around the world that she has experienced first hand - and as an environmental storyteller.

 In December 2016, Shelley was one of 76 women from around the world who were selected as members of the inaugural Homeward Bound Women In Science Leadership Expedition to Antarctica.
 The purpose of Homeward Bound is to elevate the role of women in science and to help women achieve senior leadership roles in science globally, influencing policy and decision-making in ways that will help us create a sustainable future for our planet and for us.